Completed research

 Lead partner: Maastricht University

-Description: European cities are increasingly confronted with highly complex economic, social and environmental challenges (demographic change, social conflicts, scarcity of resources, emissions, etc.).
-In order to meet these developments in the best possible way, cities are looking for new forms of governance.
-A modern approach to innovative governance methods is currently seen in so-called "urban labs", where a participatory dialogue between citizens, politicians and administrators is initiated and promoted.
-By involving as many stakeholders as possible, the intellectual, creative and social potential of the people of a city should contribute to new developments in joint learning processes.
-Depending on the focus of the key players in an "urban lab", a distinction is made between "living labs" (focussing on cooperation between individual citizens) and "city labs" (focussing on cooperation between administrative institutions and interest groups).
-In order to provide decision-makers from politics and administration with the best possible support in initiating and implementing urban labs, it is important to gather practical experience from existing urban labs in the form of evidence-based guidelines.
-These should provide information on which topics urban labs are suitable for, how urban labs should be organised in terms of structure, processes and participation methods and how the approach can be most effectively integrated into local government and administrative structures.
-The EU project URB@Exp aimed to develop precisely such evidence-based guidelines in order to promote the dissemination of innovative forms of urban governance and initiate a trialogue process between citizens, administration and politics.
-During the 36 months of the project, this essentially took place in three steps: (1) analysis of existing urban labs, (2) implementation of new urban labs in five European partner cities and carrying out action-based research, and (3) exchange of knowledge and experience through a mobility programme for decision-makers.
-The Urb@Exp project thus contributed to new forms of sustainable urban development through joint learning between citizens, politicians and administrative staff.
+Description: European cities are increasingly confronted with highly complex economic, social and environmental challenges (demographic change, social conflicts, resource scarcity, emissions, etc.).
+To address these developments as effectively as possible, cities are seeking new forms of governance.
+A modern approach to innovative governance methods is currently being explored in so-called ‘urban labs’.
+In these “experimental fields”, a participatory dialogue between citizens, politicians and the administration is initiated and fostered.
+By involving as many stakeholders as possible, the intellectual, creative and social potential of a city’s inhabitants is intended to contribute to new developments through shared learning processes.
+Depending on the focus regarding the key stakeholders of an “urban lab”, a distinction is made between “living labs” (focus on collaboration between individual citizens) and ‘city labs’ (focus on collaboration between administrative bodies and interest groups).
+To provide the best possible support to decision-makers in politics and administration when initiating and implementing ‘urban labs’, it is important to gather practical experience from existing ‘urban labs’ in the form of evidence-based guidelines and principles.
+These should provide insights into which topics “urban labs” are suitable for, how urban labs should be organised in terms of structure, processes and participation methods, and how the approach can best be integrated into local government and administrative structures.
+The EU project URB@Exp aimed to develop precisely such evidence-based guidelines to promote the dissemination of innovative forms of urban governance and to initiate a trialogue process between citizens, the administration and politicians.
+During the 36-month project duration, this was achieved essentially in three steps: (1) Analysis of existing ‘urban labs’ (2) Implementation of new ‘urban labs’ in five European partner cities and the conduct of ‘action-based research’, as well as (3) the exchange of knowledge and experience through a mobility programme for decision-makers.
+Through joint learning among citizens, politicians and administrative staff, the Urb@Exp project thus contributed to new forms of sustainable urban development.

 Lead partner: RCE Graz-Styria/University of Graz

-Project management and contact person: Univ.-Prof. Dr Friedrich M. Zimmermann
+Project leader and contact person: Prof. Dr Friedrich M. Zimmermann

-Description: Addressing the Western Balkan regional priority 'knowledge-triangle education-research-innovation' this project aims to establish a regional science (involving higher education and research)-society (involving practice) network for sustainability innovations in Albania and Kosovo.
-The wider objectives are to strengthen the connection and collaboration of higher education institutions, research and practice as well as to promote mutual learning and innovative sustainability issues and methods through structured workshops to support capacity building as well as systemic and holistic thinking.
-Therefore the specific objectives are 1) to identify regional stakeholders in the field of higher education, research and practice for sustainable development; 2) to establish a science-society network for sustainability innovations; 3) to develop innovative teaching materials and methodologies for higher education institutions; 4) to develop and run structured workshops and trainings for science-society collaborations.
-To achieve these objectives, the consortium members were selected due to their methodological competencies, capacities and know-how.
-Furthermore, they provide a comprehensive representation of the project's stakeholders.
-Therefore, the consortium consists of 4 AL and 3 XK universities, and 4 EU universities.
-Furthermore, 2 civil society organisations, one of each partner country, and 2 Regional Centres of Expertise (RCE) on ESD are involved.
-The direct target groups will be higher education institutions (esp. lecturers, researchers and students), research institutions and regional stakeholders like enterprises, NGOs and regional development agencies.
-Furthermore policy makers will benefit indirectly.
+Description: Addressing the Western Balkans’ regional priority of the ‘knowledge triangle: education-research-innovation’, this project aims to establish a regional network linking science (involving higher education and research) and society (involving practice) to foster sustainability innovations in Albania and Kosovo.
+The broader objectives are to strengthen the links and collaboration between higher education institutions, research and practice, as well as to promote mutual learning and innovative approaches to sustainability issues through structured workshops designed to support capacity building and foster systemic and holistic thinking.
+Therefore, the specific objectives are: 1) to identify regional stakeholders in the fields of higher education, research and practice for sustainable development; 2) to establish a science-society network for sustainability innovations; 3) to develop innovative teaching materials and methodologies for higher education institutions; 4) to develop and run structured workshops and training sessions for science-society collaborations.
+To achieve these objectives, the consortium members were selected on the basis of their methodological competencies, capacities and expertise.
+Furthermore, they provide a comprehensive representation of the project’s stakeholders.
+Consequently, the consortium comprises four universities from Albania (AL) and three from Kosovo (XK), as well as four universities from the EU.
+Furthermore, two civil society organisations, one from each partner country, and two Regional Centres of Expertise (RCE) on ESD are involved.
+The direct target groups will be higher education institutions (particularly lecturers, researchers and students), research institutions and regional stakeholders such as businesses, NGOs and regional development agencies.
+Furthermore, policy-makers will benefit indirectly.

 Funding: EU ERASMUS Academic Networks